 A. Open spaces.
 Before approval of a site plan, the Board may also, in proper cases, require the plan to show areas suitably located for playground or recreation purposes, or for providing light and air.
 The area(s) shall not be unreasonable in area in relation to the land in the site and to the prospective uses of such land.
 Such parks shall be conveniently located.

 B. Site drainage.
-Site drainage should preferably follow best management practices for lowimpact development such as the use of swales or bioretention areas.
-The use of catchbasins and underground piping will be approved only when no other stormwater management system is practical as determined by the Board.
+Site drainage should preferably follow best management practices for low-impact development, such as the use of swales or bioretention areas.
+The use of catch basins and underground piping will be approved only when no other stormwater management system is practical as determined by the Board.

 C. Snow storage.
 Adequate provision for snow storage should be made and be shown on the plan.
 Such storage shall be accomplished in a manner that will eliminate or minimize polluted runoff or other hazards to the environment.